Fundamental and operational limitations of Fisher-information-based quantum metrology: Sensing with squeezed states

 for the matching condition $|\alpha|^2 = e^{2s}/4$.
 Owing to the central limit theorem, the phase resolution obtained from repeated measurements depends only on the total amount of resources.
 Consequently, in this scenario the number of repetitions does not play an independent role if the total photon number is fixed.
 In this regime, the Fisher information provides a meaningful and operationally relevant figure of merit.

 Two important points should, however, be emphasized.
 First, the optimal resolution is achieved only by combining classical and quantum resources: the squeezed state complements, rather than replaces, a bright coherent field.
 Second, attaining this performance requires the homodyne detection to be aligned with the mean amplitude, which represents a strong form of prior information about the phase.

 An interesting question is whether a comparable strategy can be realized using purely quantum resources, such as squeezed vacuum.
-This problem was recently addressed in~\cite{Nielsen_23}, where a resolution ``beyond the NOON state'' was reported, with the analysis being based solely on the QFI.
+This problem was recently addressed in~\cite{Nielsen_23}, where a resolution ``beyond the NOON state'' was reported, with the analysis being based solely on the QFI per detection.
 Let us examine this scheme from a simple statistical perspective.

 For a squeezed vacuum state, the QFI for phase estimation can be readily evaluated from Eq.~\ref{QFI} as

 but the question remains whether this quantity constitutes a statistically relevant measure of attainable precision.